echogarden-project/echogarden/README.md

 # Echogarden

-Echogarden is an integrated speech system that provides a range of synthesis, recognition and other processing tools, designed to be directly accessible to end-users:
+Echogarden is an integrated speech system that provides a range of synthesis, recognition, alignment, and other processing tools, designed to be directly accessible to end-users:

 * Written in TypeScript, for the Node.js runtime
 * Easy to install, run and update